How to make remote learning work for you

 How do I ensure my high school student is doing their work independently?

 It is essential to set expectations from the beginning of each week.
 Communicate the rewards and consequences if they don’t complete their work and tasks.
 Halifa advises parents to have random check-ins to ensure your child is on track.
 This will also help you identify where they need support.

 Your child’s school is there to support you, do not be afraid to ask questions if you don’t understand something.
 Your teachers are your support system and will always be ready to assist you whenever they can.

 If you have other people in your household that can assist you, don’t be afraid to ask for help.
-For example, if you have meetings all day or an urgent work project that you need to submit, ask if someone else can ensure that your child is doing their work.
-Brief them the day before to know how the child has to login or what tasks they need to complete if it’s printed work.
+For example, if you have meetings all day or an urgent work project you need to submit, ask if someone else can ensure that your child is doing their work.
+Brief them the day before to know how the child has to log in or what tasks they need to complete if it’s printed work.
 This will help you not to feel overwhelmed.

 Stay calm and don’t be too hard on yourself; remember mistakes are part of the learning process.
 You might enquire about some challenges, such as your child struggling to log in or issues with an internet connection.
 Your child might be working on completing tasks; stay calm and just do the best you can; you are already doing an excellent job by ensuring your child gets an education.